JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * ~~`-JsonExport`~~ `-NoJsonExport` - Do not enable export of ManagementGroup Hierarchy including all MG/Sub Policy/RBAC definitions, Policy/RBAC assignments and some more relevant information to JSON
   * `-JsonExportExcludeResourceGroups` - JSON Export will not include ResourceGroups (Policy & Role assignments)
   * `-JsonExportExcludeResources`- JSON Export will not include Resources (Role assignments)
   * `-LargeTenant` - A large tenant is a tenant with more than ~500 Subscriptions - the HTML output for large tenants simply becomes too big.
-Using this parameter the following parameters will be set: -PolicyAtScopeOnly $true, -RBACAtScopeOnly $true, -NoResourceProvidersDetailed $true, -NoScopeInsights $true
+Using this parameter the following parameters will be set: `-PolicyAtScopeOnly`, `-RBACAtScopeOnly`, `-NoResourceProvidersAtAll`, `-NoScopeInsights`
   * `-HtmlTableRowsLimit` - Although the parameter `-LargeTenant` was introduced recently, still the html output may become too large to be processed properly.
 The new parameter defines the limit of rows - if for the html processing part the limit is reached then the html table will not be created (csv and json output will still be created).
 Default rows limit is 20.000
   * `-AADGroupMembersLimit` - Defines the limit (default=500) of AAD Group members; For AAD Groups that have more members than the defined limit Group members will not be resolved
   * `-NoResources` - Will speed up the processing time but information like Resource diagnostics capability, resource type stats, UserAssigned Identities assigned to Resources is excluded (featured for large tenants)